happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 ## But Be warned!

-If you do not have basic command line skills, like you never heard off what a _shell script_ is, you may have less joyful learning process.
+If you do not have basic command line skills, like you never heard of what a _shell script_ is, you may have less joyful learning process.
 RoR is a typical Unix toy, it gets really naughty on Windows.